 - Molecular organic frameworks (MOFs) and molecular electronics

 Background and Credentials

-Prior to joining the firm, Dr. Danek was a postdoctoral scholar at Stanford University, researching structural analogs of RNA bases for use in RNA interference (RNAi) applications.
-She earned her Ph.D. in Chemistry from the University of North Carolina at Chapel Hill in 2003.
+Prior to joining Marshall Gerstein, Shelley was a postdoctoral scholar at Stanford University, researching structural analogs of RNA bases for use in RNA interference (RNAi) applications.
+She earned her Ph.D. in chemistry from the University of North Carolina at Chapel Hill in 2003.
 Her doctoral research included pursuing the total synthesis of natural products and evaluating new assay techniques for identification of novel catalysts using combinatorial chemistry.

-Dr. Danek also holds a Bachelor of Science in Chemistry and a Bachelor of Arts in International Relations, both from American University in Washington, D.C.
+She also holds a B.S. in chemistry and a B.A. in international relations, both from American University in Washington, D.C.